 What external forces can significantly affect this company?

-U.S. CHIPS Act export restrictions limit advanced memory shipments to Chinese AI companies.
-Chinese government semiconductor self-sufficiency policies reduce demand for Korean memory imports.
-Yen depreciation makes Japanese materials suppliers more expensive relative to the Korean won.
+U.S. CHIPS Act export restrictions already limit advanced memory shipments to Chinese AI companies, and an extension to cover HBM specifically would cut off a major customer segment.
+China's push for domestic semiconductor self-sufficiency could shrink demand for Korean memory imports over time.
+Yen depreciation makes Japanese materials suppliers — including providers of specialty chemicals and wafers — more expensive relative to the Korean won, squeezing input costs.

 Where is this company structurally vulnerable?